Vishalkande26/User-Managment/README.md

-This is the user management.using java, sql, JDBC, JSP.
+This is the user management System.Using Java, sql, JDBC, JSP.